drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 Command-line options can be found on [ares Repository](https://github.com/ares-emulator/ares/blob/master/README.md#command-line-options).<br>
 You can download this emulator on the [Official Website](https://ares-emu.net/download).<br>

-## Nintendo SNES / Super Nintendo / Super Famicom
+## Nintendo SNES / Super Nintendo / Super Famicom / Super Nes

 **Double-check file and folder paths when entering them in Simple Launcher.**<br>